2800mhz/RTM-2/README.md

 # RTM-2

-RTM-2 is an experimental reasoning project built on top of HRM (Hierarchical Reasoning Model), with a local research branch focused on making the model more adaptive, more context-aware, and a little closer to what we informally kept calling a "sixth-sense" style of reasoning.
+RTM-2 (ReThinking Mind 2)is an experimental reasoning project built on top of HRM (Hierarchical Reasoning Model), with a local research branch focused on making the model more adaptive, more context-aware, and a little closer to what we informally kept calling a "sixth-sense" style of reasoning.